-This is not a matter of lifestyle choice.
 In every one of these groups most of those who smoke say that they want to stop.

 Supporting people in their desire to stop smoking will play an enormous part in reducing the harm caused by health inequality and improving well-being, particularly for vulnerable groups.

 ASH Scotland has produced a view point paper detailing why tackling smoking is so cost effective and identifying the impact of successful tobacco control on health and financial inequalities.

 ASH Scotland’s priorities in this area are to: